 To attract and retain the best talent, we must listen and respond to employees' needs.
-This begins with a focus on diversity, inclusion and belonging, and extends to every aspect of our work, from recruitment and onboarding, to training, engagement, enablement, and reward.
+This extends to every aspect of our work, from recruitment and onboarding, to training, engagement, enablement, and reward.
 We pursue best-in-class approaches to building employee engagement and these include, among others:

-- Comprehensive global employee surveys, which measure how people feel about their work and whether they feel they have the tools to do their jobs well.
-Feedback from these studies informs detailed action plans at the group, function, and team level. - Pulse check surveys, which are smaller-scale studies designed to measure employee sentiment on specific topics and initiatives. - Fostering an environment of diversity, inclusion and belonging where everyone is valued. - Stay interviews to help managers understand why staff stay and to uncover what might put them at risk of departing.
+Comprehensive global employee surveys, which measure how people feel about their work and whether they feel they have the tools to do their jobs well.
+Feedback from these studies informs detailed action plans at the group, function, and team level.

-Skip-level meetings to develop trust and rapport between senior leaders and employees.
+- Pulse check surveys, which are smaller-scale studies designed to measure employee sentiment on specific topics and initiatives. - Fostering an environment of inclusion and belonging where everyone is valued. - Stay interviews to help managers understand why staff stay and to uncover what might put them at risk of departing. - Skip-level meetings to develop trust and rapport between senior leaders and employees.